knoxa/knoxa.github.io/text/names/index.md

 * This output is correct if the "A" in "A. Murray" doesn't stand for "Archibald", but in fact it does.
 The "truth" here is two person objects; one being Person 1 above, and the other being a union of the attributes of Person 2 and Person 3.

-### Assumptions

-There are two explicit assumptions described in this example concerning generating person objects from a concept lattice which I'll paraphrase as "top concepts are people" and "names below are the same person".
-There are other assumptions, not made explicit, in how the subset of names to process is selected and in how the tokenization works.
-These will affect the concept lattice produced.

-The use of Metaphone and Soundex encodings, for example, weakens the "top objects are people" assumption.
-The reason is that several name tokens will encode to the same string, so the encoded token is a more common object than any of the source tokens that map to it.
-This means it is likely to appear lower in the concept lattice with an upwards branch towards concepts carrying the different corresponding source tokens.
-This can be seen in the next example.

 ### Synonyms

 The use of encodings such as Soundex and Metaphone allow for different transliterations or spellings of the same name.
 For example,